BleSSSeDDD/nixos-config-virtualbox/README.md

 sudo nixos-install

-#dont forget to remove LiveCD
+#dont forget to remove LiveCD from VirtualBox